llvm/llvm-project/clang/docs/UsersManual.rst

 `Intel AVX10 ISA <https://cdrdv2.intel.com/v1/dl/getContent/784267>`_ is
 a major new vector ISA incorporating the modern vectorization aspects of Intel AVX-512.
-This ISA will be supported on all future Intel processor.
+This ISA will be supported on all future Intel processors.
 Users are supposed to use the new options ``-mavx10.N`` and ``-mavx10.N-512`` on these processors and should not use traditional AVX512 options anymore.